FantasticFiasco/mvvm-dialogs/README.md

 If you want to include MVVM Dialogs in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/MvvmDialogs/)

-To install MVVM Dialogs, run the following command in the Package Manager Console
+To install MVVM Dialogs, run the following command in the Package Manager Console:

 ```
 PM> Install-Package MvvmDialogs